 Children and young people who are housebound and full-time carers can apply on their behalf if that is appropriate.
 Those who might need the service on a short-term basis following debilitating illness or hospitalisation can apply too.

 To register for this service or for further information call the Home Library Service on 01865 810259 or email firstname.lastname@example.org.

 Join the library

-If you are aged under 16, we will need the name and address of a parent, guardian or carer and some proof of identification for this person.
+If you or your child are aged under 16, we will need the name and address of a parent, guardian or carer and some proof of identification for this person.

 All library staff and volunteers have DBS clearance and we look forward to welcoming everyone especially families, children and young people to our libraries.

 Libraries are public places and are open to anyone.
 Parents and carers will need to help us keep everyone safe and parents should not abandon children at any time.
 As children and young people become more independent we expect them to behave safely and responsibly in a public place.
 If anyone feels unsafe at any time please approach staff or volunteers.

 Some of our libraries have public toilets and baby-changing facilities but some libraries are not able to offer this facility at all and some, only on request.
 All libraries welcome breastfeeding mothers.